 The Business Intelligence market has existed for thirty years now.
-Every business leader says they want their organizations to be data-driven, and yet, only a third confidently claim they are.
+Every business leader says they want to be a data-driven business, and yet, only a third confidently claim they are.

 After thirty years, I could be a pessimist and call this a failure.
 Or I could play the optimist and say we are making slow, painstaking progress.